-

 - Ezra Pound & Salò

-- Renny Harlin and the Russo-Georgian War
+- Renny Harlin and the Georgian War

 - The Passion of Yulia Tymoshenko